Ahmed-Zabir/SemiSight/README.md

 Semiconductor fabs lose millions of dollars per percentage point of yield loss.
-SemiSight is an end-to-end analytics platform that predicts chip failure before electrical test, explains the root causes driving yield loss, and automatically classifies wafer defect patterns — giving process engineers actionable intelligence, faster.
+SemiSight is an end-to-end analytics platform that predicts chip failure before electrical test, explains the root causes driving yield loss, and automatically classifies wafer defect patterns, giving process engineers actionable intelligence, faster.

 ---

 ## The Problem
 - Yield loss in semiconductor manufacturing is costly and often poorly understood
-- Process engineers are drowning in high-dimensional sensor data with no clear signal
+- Process engineers are drowning in high dimensional sensor data with no clear signal
 - Wafer defect patterns are classified manually, slowly, and inconsistently